Bots increase exposure to negative and inflammatory content in online social systems

 Here, we show how social bots play a central role in the collective dynamics taking place on online social systems during a voting event, namely the Catalan Referendum of October~$1$, 2017.
 To this end, we monitored the discussion on a popular microblogging platform (Twitter) from September~$22$, 2017 to October~$3$, 2017.
-We discovered that bots generated specific content with negative connotation that targeted at the most influential individuals among the group of Independentists (i.e., those supporting Catalan independence).
-For our analysis, we first detect bots by using cutting-edge scalable approach and find that nearly one in three users in this conversation is not a human (see Materials and Methods).
+We discovered that bots generated specific content with negative connotation that targeted the most influential individuals among the group of Independentists (i.e., Catalan independence supporters).
+For our analysis, we first detect bots by using a cutting-edge scalable approach and find that nearly one in three users in this conversation is a bot.